 Together with project partners TomTom and Mercedes-Benz, Amsterdam is working on an open Application Interface (API) that includes the city's rules for the desired use of the public space on street level.

 The city provided the partners with information regarding streets with safety concerns, such as school zones and small side streets.
 These were incorporated into the navigation software of TomTom and Mercedes-Benz, which now give users the standard route and an alternative, more 'social' route.
 This social route avoids school zones and nudges users towards a preferred, socially responsible choice, such as staying on the main road as much as possible or applying maximum applicable speed limits within the zone.

-At the moment, the Code the Streets project focuses on rerouting car drivers.
+The Code the Streets project focused on rerouting car drivers.
 However, this is only one example of how Amsterdam and its partners are endeavouring to build a safer and more liveable public space.

 The application also holds a lot of other future possibilities.
 For instance, by rerouting heavy vehicles away from vulnerable infrastructure or creating dynamic loading and unloading zones based on vehicle types and loads.